mozilla/blok/README.md

 3. Click "Load Temporary Add-on"
 4. Select this repo `manifest.json` file

-When the add-on blocks tracker requests, you will see a Focus icon appear in the location bar.
+When the add-on blocks tracker requests, you will see a Blok icon appear in the location bar.
 Click on it to see information about what was blocked.